Have You Been Injured While Riding a Public Transit Vehicle?

 Act quickly after a Toronto bus accident.
 You have just seven days in which to notify your insurance company of the accident and 30 days in which to apply for Accident Benefits after receiving the application package.
 Don’t miss out on your opportunity for compensation.
 See our free Personal Injury Information Kit to learn more.

-While you may not be entitled to SABS if there is no collision, it is important to contact a lawyer at Preszler Law Firm so that we can discuss other legal avenues available to recover compensation for your injury.
+While you may not be entitled to SABS if there is no collision, it is important to contact a lawyer at Preszler Injury Lawyers so that we can discuss other legal avenues available to recover compensation for your injury.